All HomeKit Smart Plugs For Australia Compared

 As with most Eve accessories, the Eve Energy communicates via Bluetooth using Eve Systems purpose-built HomeKit Bluetooth implementation.
 This ensures it has comparatively excellent range and generally responds very well to commands.
 It’s still Bluetooth though, so if you’re using that it won’t be as responsive as other models.
 You don’t have to, however, as the new model Eve Energy also supports Thread, the new low power mesh networking standard being adopted by the smart device industry.

-The energy monitoring functionality in this device supports native HomeKit attributes, and can be accessed through various third-party HomeKit client apps, including Eve’s own.
+The energy monitoring functionality in this device supports native HomeKit attributes and can be accessed through various third-party HomeKit client apps, including Eve’s own.
 The Apple Home app, however, doesn’t have any way to display this data.
-If monitoring is your priority, then the Eve app provides the best logging and display of that data out of all of these models, and accessing it for HomeKit automations is a great bonus.
+If monitoring is your priority, then the Eve app provides the best logging and display of that data out of all of these models and accessing it for HomeKit automations is a great bonus.

-Best Outdoor Smart Plug for Australia
+Best Outdoor Smart Plug

 For years I have wanted an outdoor smart plug compatible with HomeKit and watched on with frustration and the US and Europe received plenty of options.
 Finally, Meross has come to the rescue with their new outdoor plug, compatible with HomeKit, Alexa, Google Assistant, and SmartThings.